-Hand rubs do not replace soap and running water however, they are effective in certain situations, such as when soap and running water are not available.
-To use a hand rub:

-- Apply the recommended amount onto dry hands; - Rub hands together so the hand rub comes in contact with all parts of the hands; and - Keep rubbing until the cleaner has evaporated and hands are dry.
+- Hand sanitisers will not typically replace soap and running water, however, in certain situations such as on excursions when soap and running water are not available a hand sanitiser may be used: - Apply the recommended amount onto dry hands; - Rub hands together so the hand rub comes in contact with all parts of the hands; and - Keep rubbing until the cleaner has evaporated and hands are dry. - Hand sanitisers will only be available with adult supervision.